Home » Easy » Wood Slice Ornaments from Tree Branches

 These are a couple of the smaller limbs I used for these ornaments.
 Do you have to have a chainsaw to do these projects?
 No, you do not!
 Check out my How To Make a Tea Light Log Candle Holder post.

-Carefully Cut Branch on Miter Saw
+Carefully Cut the Branch on the Miter Saw

 I carefully cut the wood slices from the small branches on my compound miter saw.

-Dry Wood Slices in Oven
+Dry Wood Slices in the Oven

 Because the wood wasn’t aged/cured, I decided to dry the pieces in my oven.
 I put them in a warm oven (200°) for one hour.
 The key was to get them off the cookie sheets as soon as they were a little cool so they didn’t “sweat” and become damp again.